hphelion/documentation/moonshot/manage.administration-dashboard.cloud-projects.md

 2. From the options in the left panel, select **Projects** to display the Projects page with a list of projects.

-3. Click **More** drop-down list against the project which you want to delete.
+3. Click **More** drop-down list against the project that you want to delete.
 A confirmation dialog box is displayed.

 4. Select **Delete Project**.